-In a normal year, COPFS receives reports of between 10,000 and 11,000 deaths a year.
+In a normal year, COPFS receives reports of between 14,000 and 15,000 deaths a year.
 Once a death has been reported to the Procurator Fiscal, the Procurator Fiscal has legal responsibility for the deceased's body, usually until a death certificate is completed by a doctor and given to the nearest relative.

-In some cases a more detailed physical examination of the deceased's body, commonly referred to as an autopsy or post mortem examination, requires to be carried out by a pathologist on behalf of the Procurator Fiscal.
+In some cases, a more detailed physical examination of the deceased's body, commonly referred to as an autopsy or post mortem examination, requires to be carried out by a pathologist on behalf of the Procurator Fiscal.

 From time to time, in a very small number of these cases, pathologists advise us that they need to retain an organ for further scientific examination.
 This is due to the complexity of investigations into an unexplained death.
+In these cases, there are well-established procedures for ensuring families are immediately advised and made aware of their options.

-COPFS appreciates that the public will wish to be assured that processes are in place so that families affected by this requirement are aware of the position.
-Accordingly, we will publish information to confirm the small numbers of cases where this has occurred annually.
+In addition to providing this public assurance that processes are in place so that families affected by this requirement are aware of the position, COPFS will also publish information to confirm the small numbers of cases where this has occurred annually.

-As at 30 June 2022 there are no retained organs.
+As at 30 June 2023 there are 2 retained organs.